sasquatcheggs/PhotonLauncher/README.md

 They will include the following:
 - PhotonRedirector.dll and LANSettings.txt
-- Luxon Server.exe, config.yml, and LuxonLicense.txt
+- LuxonServer.exe, config.yml, and LuxonLicense.txt
 - PhotonLauncher.exe compiled as a self-contained executable and launcher_config.json

 Once these files are placed next to a game executable, the executable must be specified in `launcher_config.json` before it is ready to use.